petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 * When an IP is blocked a message can be displayed to the visitor with the reason why access was blocked and a link to stopforumspam.com if they want to resolve the issue.

 Blocking a potential spammer before content is served has the following advantages:
-* Save bandwidth.
+1. It saves bandwidth.
-* Save CPU cycles.
+1. It saves CPU cycles.
 The spammer is actually checked and blocked before WordPress starts building the page.
-* If you keep track of how many visitors your site has, either by using Google's Analytics, WP-Stats or any other one, it will give you a cleaner statistic of visits your site receives.
+1. If you keep track of how many visitors your site has, either by using Google's Analytics, WP-Stats or any other one, it will give you a cleaner statistic of visits your site receives.

 This plugin is fully compatible with other anti-spam plugins, I have tested it with WP-Spamfree and Akismet.